-The purpose of this review and report is to portray concentration and load data for storm water and dry weather runoff in a way that allows storm water program managers to evaluate the effectiveness of efforts to reduce pollutants entering the Pacific Ocean from storm drains located within the Monterey Regional Storm Water Management Program (MRSWMP) area of responsibility.
+The purpose of this review and report is to portray concentration and load data for storm water and dry weather runoff in a way that allows storm water program managers to evaluate the effectiveness of efforts to reduce pollutants entering the Pacific Ocean from storm drains located within the Monterey Regional Stormwater Management Program (MRSWMP) area of responsibility.
 We base our analysis on monitoring data collected by the volunteer citizen monitoring effort, which is led and organized by staff at the Monterey Bay National Marine Sanctuary.
-Monitoring of storm water runoff by the MBNMS citizen science program includes both a pre-permit time period from 2000 - 2006, prior to NPDES MS4 Phase II permits ("pre-permit"), the post-permit time period from 2007-2014 ("post-permit Phase I"), and the time period after the first MRSWMP multi-year report, 2015-2021 ("post-permit Phase II").
+Monitoring of stormwater runoff by the MBNMS citizen science program includes both a pre-permit time period from 2000 - 2006, prior to NPDES MS4 Phase II permits, the post-permit time period from 2007-2014, and the time period after the first MRSWMP report, 2015-2021.
 Please refer to annual MRSWMP monitoring reports for further explanation of protocols and methods for data collection and analysis.

 Our results indicate that runoff water quality has generally improved over the last 21 years of MRSWMP monitoring, particularly during storm water runoff ("wet") events.
-In particular, concentrations of nitrate, copper, lead, and zinc in storm water runoff have decreased significantly since both prior to the NPDES MS4 Phase II permits in 2006 and the last multi-year MRSWMP report in 2015.
+In particular, concentrations of nitrate, copper, lead, and zinc in stormwater outfalls have decreased significantly since both the NPDES MS4 Phase II permits in 2006 and the last MRSWMP report in 2014.
 Additionally, no analyte concentrations in runoff during wet events have significantly increased at any site from 2000-2021.
 Among the cities that were monitored (Monterey, Pacific Grove, Seaside, Salinas, Carmel, Carmel Valley, and Pajaro), water quality trends were generally similar.
 Management efforts that likely contributed to the observed water quality improvements include public education and outreach directed towards specific sectors, public involvement in clean-up and sampling, eliminating illicit discharges, developing guidelines and standards for construction runoff, implementing street sweeping, periodically cleaning out storm drains, and assessing sewer line integrity.